telerik/teststudio-docs/docs/automated-tests/recording/recording-telerik-kendo-ui-components.md

 The recording experience for other Telerik and Kendo UI components is the same for the different controls.
 It is only the colour of the highlighting borders which differs for the various type of components.

-![Hover mouse over Blazor DropdownList][3]
+![Hover mouse over Blazor DropdownList][2]

 > __Tip__
 ><br>
 ><br>
-> Speed up your scenario recording knowledge with this neat <a href="https://www.telerik.com/videos/teststudio/getting-started-with-using-the-test-studio-translators-for-telerik-ui-for-blazor ">video tutorial</a> that demonstrates how to benefit from the Blazor translators in Test Studio.
+> Speed up your scenario recording knowledge with this neat <a href="https://www.telerik.com/videos/teststudio/getting-started-with-using-the-test-studio-translators-for-telerik-ui-for-blazor" target="_blank">video tutorial</a> that demonstrates how to benefit from the Blazor translators in Test Studio.

 [0]: /img/automated-tests/recording/recording-translators/highlight-components.gif
 [1]: /img/automated-tests/recording/recording-translators/fig1.png